awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 The maximum amount of time to gather records before invoking the function, in seconds\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.
 Required: No

+ **MaximumRecordAgeInSeconds**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumRecordAgeInSeconds"></a>
+\(Streams\) The maximum age of a record that Lambda sends to a function for processing\.
+Type: Integer
+Valid Range: Minimum value of 60\.
+Maximum value of 604800\.
+Required: No

+ **MaximumRetryAttempts**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumRetryAttempts"></a>
+\(Streams\) The maximum number of times to retry when the function returns an error\.
+Type: Integer
+Valid Range: Minimum value of 0\.
+Maximum value of 10000\.
+Required: No

+ **ParallelizationFactor**   <a name="SSS-Type-EventSourceMappingConfiguration-ParallelizationFactor"></a>
+\(Streams\) The number of batches to process from each shard concurrently\.
+Type: Integer
+Valid Range: Minimum value of 1\.
+Maximum value of 10\.
+Required: No

  **State**   <a name="SSS-Type-EventSourceMappingConfiguration-State"></a>